Ruuucker/Ruuucker.github.io/_posts/articles/2018-03-10-How-Kerberos works.md

 ## Ticket structure

-So, the very first ticket for the future use of the TGS service is a common client and server ticket (Tc, s) - its structure:
+So, the very first ticket for the future use of the TGS service is a common client and server ticket (Tc,s) - its structure:

 ~~~
 Tc,s(client_name,server_name,ip_addr,timestamp,lifetime,client's_key,server's_key)Ks